MogilenkoLabVUMC/.github/profile/README.md

 # About Mogilenko Lab
-Immunometabolism lab at Vanderbilt University Medical Center, Nashville, Tennessee, USA
+Immunometabolism group focused on the study of aging, autoimmunity and cancer; the group is now spread across anderbilt University Medical Center and University of Chicago

 # GitHub Maintainer
-Anton Zhelonkin, MD (anton.zhelonkin@vumc.org)
+Anton Zhelonkin, MD (antonz@uchicago.edu)

 # Principal Investigator
 Denis Mogilenko, PhD, Assistant Professor of Medicine (denis.mogilenko@vumc.org)